aadya1710/face_recognition/README.md

 ### Advertisment Page
 User can record their emotions, age and gender by clicking on the button and watch the add side-by-side.

---> PS: using your own web camera will give better results
+--> PS: using your own web camera will give better results.

 ![image](https://user-images.githubusercontent.com/77448543/170832438-bf460728-abc6-4cb1-827d-4ce807f5fd02.png)